bonestorm/dbag/README.md

 to install:
 ===

-1. You need to put MySQL login information in "&lt;INSTALL_DIRECTORY&gt;/modules/login.php".
+1. You need to put MySQL login information in "&lt;INSTALL_DIRECTORY&gt;/config/app_login.ini" and "&lt;INSTALL_DIRECTORY&gt;/config/admin_login.ini".  app_login.ini is for the database installation you want to administer and admin_login.ini is for the database installation that keeps the application information (database 'dbag').
+This can be the same database installation.

 2. Run "&lt;INSTALL_DIRECTORY&gt;/sql/system_tables.sql" into MySQL.
 This creates the application database 'dbag' and fills it with tables it needs to store application data.